 I traveled to a number of places to train.
 Northern India, Hong Kong, Toronto, Sapa.
 Training in Sapa actually gave me the idea of moving back to Vietnam.
 I noticed more people than I remembered running two or three kilometers around the lake.
 Now there are marathons every other month.
 Momentum is picking up.
 I’m seeing a lot of people realize the benefits of exercising, both physically and mentally.

 How can we change the perception of sport in Vietnam?

 Many of the questions I get from friends and family are: Why are you trying to punish yourself?
 Money can be used in other ways, why on this?

-Right now the perception of sport in Vietnam is that it’s a waste of time and money.
+Right now, the perception of sport in Vietnam is that it’s a waste of time and money.
 The vision of most Vietnamese parents is all about studying for their kids.
 Outside of career or professional work, sport can help bring more to the table for individual growth.
 It can demonstrate characteristics of drive and ambition.
 It’s not just about grades and test scores.
-The corporate world of Vietnam doesn’t have enough jobs for all of the rising middle-class of Vietnam.
+The corporate world of Vietnam doesn’t have enough jobs for all of rising middle-class in Vietnam.
 There are other ways to create value.
 Sport, even as just a part-time experience, is one way.
-But there are countless other ways such as through art, design, fashion, writing.
+But there are countless other ways, such as through art, design, fashion, and writing.

 After crossing four of the world’s harshest deserts, what do you want to do next?